clement-sciascia/docs/pages/cloud/dedicated/save_datas_database_on_storage_ds/guide.en-gb.md

 ---
-title: 'Backing up data and databases on a Storage Server'
+title: Backing up data and databases on a Storage Server
 slug: data-database-backup-on-storage-server
 excerpt: 'Find out how to secure your data in five steps'
 section: Tutorial